 Question 3: Economies of Scale, Imperfect Competition and International Trade Trade need not be the result of comparative advantage but it can be a result of economies of scale.
 Discuss.

 Question 4: International Factor Movements

 Explain the effects of migration of labour between two nations.
-Use the figure below and the marginal product of labour concept to explain your answer.
+Use the marginal product of labour concept to explain your answer.

 Question 5: Trade Policy in Newly Industrialized/Developing Countries

 Infant Industry protection is a key solution for the growth of industrialization of developing countries.
 Discuss your answer by using the graph below and any other graph(s) that you can deem appropriate.

 Question 6: Controversies in Trade Policy

 After the Seattle 1999 World Trade Organization Ministerial Conference fiasco, in the next 2 years, large anti-globalization demonstrations rocked the International Monetary Fund and Work Bank in Washington.
 What was the anti-globalization movement goal- and was it right?